-- A. publish a balancing warning communication with the aim of-: - asking all BSPs to submit additional FRR non-contracted balancing energy bids; - informing all BRPs such that they can adapt injections and off-take in their portfolio accordingly; - B. activate units which are available in line with requirements of the T&C Scheduling Agent, in line with Article 248130 of the Federal Grid-Code of Conduct, and that cannot be activated via the FRR processes.
-Once these units is are availableactivated, they can activatefacilitate the availability of balancing energy bids on these units via the FRR processes.
-These units shall be activated at the latest point in time for Elia to take action while taking into account the latest available information following the balancing warnings.
-Elia will strive towards techno-economic efficiency by taking into account the duration and magnitude of the residual risk and the maximum and minimum output, start-up time, start-up costs and other technical constraints if relevant.;

-C. activate units that do not provide MW schedules in the context of the Terms and Conditions Scheduling Agent, that cannot be activated via the FRR processes and that offer their available active power on a voluntary basis.
+- A. publish a balancing warning communication with the aim of: - asking all BSPs to submit additional FRR non-contracted balancing energy bids; - informing all BRPs such that they can adapt injections and off-take in their portfolio accordingly; - B. activate units which are available in line with requirements of the T&C Scheduling Agent, in line with Article 130 of the Code of Conduct, and that cannot be activated via the FRR processes.
+Once these units are activated, they facilitate the availability of balancing energy bids on these units via the FRR processes; - C. activate units that do not provide MW schedules in the context of the Terms and Conditions Scheduling Agent, that cannot be activated via the FRR processes and that offer their available active power on a voluntary basis.

-The units in point B. and C. above shall be activated at the latest point in time for Elia to take action while taking into account the latest available information following the balancing warnings and the communications with BRP contributing to the residual risk specified.
-Elia will strive towards technoeconomic efficiency by taking into account the duration and magnitude of the definite risk and the maximum and minimum output, start-up time, start-up costs and other technical constraints if relevant.
+The units in point B. and C. above shall be activated at the latest point in time for Elia to take action while taking into account the latest available information following the balancing warnings and the communications with BRP contributing to the residual risk specified, Elia will strive towards technoeconomic efficiency by taking into account the duration and magnitude of the definite risk and the maximum and minimum output, start-up time, start-up costs and other technical constraints if relevant.